Nexedi/erp5/buildout/README-2.12.txt

 ^D
 $ ~/erp5.buildout/bin/bootstrap2.6      # 4
 $ bin/buildout -v         # 5

-Notice how we managed to run buildout in "offline-mode" (offline statement with !! above).

 The software-home configuration (along with the 'extends-cache' in the 'instance-profiles' symlink) provides all the information and components that